-[Ticker] Ireland, on behalf of EU, to probe Instagram on children's data
+[Ticker] Ireland to probe Instagram's use of EU children's data

 Ticker

-Ireland, on behalf of EU, to probe Instagram on children's data
+Ireland to probe Instagram's use of EU children's data

 By EUobserver

-Ireland's data protection authority, the Data Protection Commissioner, is looking into complaints that social media platform Instagram, which is owned by US tech giant Facebook, abused children's private data, The BBC reported Sunday.
-"The DPC has been actively monitoring complaints ... in this area," it said.
+Ireland's data regulator, the Data Protection Commissioner (DPC), is investigating whether social media firm Instagram abused children's data.
+"The DPC has been actively monitoring complaints ... in this area," it said, the BBC reported on Sunday.
+The DPC is in charge of Instagram's EU-wide activities because Ireland hosts the European HQ of Facebook, the US tech giant that owns Instagram.
 Instagram users have to be at least 13 years old.
-Facebook has its EU HQ in Ireland giving the DPC a lead European role.